fyrier/Accelerometer-GUI/README.md

 Continuous authentication using Accelerometer data
 ===================

 This repository contains the Graphical User Interface for a program using accelerometer data to authenticate users and identify the activity that they are performing.
-It is based on my Bachelor's Thesis, where all the premises and testing done to back the concept are presented (it will be linked once it is published).
+It is based on my Bachelor's Thesis, where all the premises and testing done to back the concept are presented (it can be found [here](https://e-archivo.uc3m.es/handle/10016/25731)).
 This GUI provides a way to test user authentication based on accelerometer data.

 ----------
 Details